-About the John C. Wells Planetarium
+Visiting the John C. Wells Planetarium

 The John C. Wells Planetarium is a $2 million, state-of-the-art hybrid facility, the only one of its kind in the world.
 It hosts both an Evans & Sutherland Digistar 5 digital projection system and a Goto Chronos opto-mechanical star projector that provides visitors with a superior and realistic night sky.
 Our digital system allows us to present unique full dome movies as well as project the multi-wavelength universe on the dome.
 Our Goto Chronos starball allows us to project an authentic night sky for any location on the Earth’s surface, across the past 100,000 years.

-The Planetarium has 72 seats, offers free Saturday afternoon public shows but is also available for use mid-week by school groups and community groups (i.e., church groups, girl guides/boy scouts, etc.) at no charge.
+The Planetarium has 72 seats, offers free Saturday afternoon public shows, from September thru to the end of June, but is also available for use mid-week by school groups and community groups (i.e., church groups, girl guides/boy scouts, etc.) at no charge by reservation.
 View our current schedule to determine availability.
 Fill out the reservation request form to book your group!
 The planetarium is also available for private functions (i.e., weddings, birthday parties, etc.).
 Please email the planetarium director for further details.

 NO TICKETS!
 NO RESERVATIONS!

 Following each full-dome film presentation on Saturdays at 1pm, 2:15pm & 3:30pm, we will raise our incredible Goto Chronos starball and highlight the Valley sky!
 We will show you the stars, planets and constellations you can see in your backyard sky later that night!
 If it is sunny, we will also have our solar telescopes set-up outside!
 See the Sun as the active, dynamic star that it is instead of the pale yellow dot drawn by kids!
 Don't miss out on seeing our STAR in a safe way that will leave in mesmerized!
 ALL FREE!